 At apple season we usually invite as many people as possible to take part ... school sessions, private groups, volunteers, you, your kids, your Nana ... you name it ... part of what we do is cram as many people into our very small Applery and get them hands-on and involved in making apple juice.
-Not to brag but last year our public sessions got so popular we even had our first countryside traffic jam....!
-Sadly, for obvious reasons we have been unable to do that this year - our working area is just too small - so we ran private booked slots for apple drop offs - which worked rather well!
-We think we'll keep them next year - albeit with (fingers crossed!) some great public events alongside
+Sadly, for obvious reasons we were unable to do that last year - our working area is just too small - so we ran private booked slots for apple drop offs - which worked so well we're keeping them for this year - albeit with (fingers crossed!) some great public events alongside

 Firstly ... and before anything else, they MUST be ripe!
 Don't be fooled by our gorgeously changeable weather and the effect it's had on fruit this year ... just because some of your apples are falling and you're happy cooking them into a crumble, it does not mean they are ripe and ready to pick - or ready to turn into juice!

-General rule (and I know ... there is always a few genuine exceptions...), most apples in our area are not ready before the start of September - and dependent on the variety they may not ripen until October, or even November.
-Our pressing season will start in September so we will not be booking in any apple drop-off slots any earlier than Sunday 30 August.
+General rule (and I know ... there is always a few genuine exceptions...), most apples in our area are not ready before the start of September (maybe even later this year thanks to the very cold spring) - and dependent on the variety they may not ripen until October, or even November.
+Our pressing season will start mid September so we will not be booking in any apple drop-off slots any earlier than Saturday 11 September.

 You can check for ripeness by picking an apple straight from the tree (NOT off the ground) and cut it in half - if any of the pips are still white, milk chocolate colour, or mottled they are not ripe or ready to pick - the apples need more time on the tree for the fruit sugars to fully develop and the fruit to swell in size (the bonus is that bigger fruit = more juice back!).
 The pips need to be all dark brown for the apples to be fully ripe.